 Tree Stands - No person may construct or use a permanent tree stand or permanent steps to a tree stand on any state wildlife management area, U.S. Fish and Wildlife Service national wildlife refuge or waterfowl production area.
 Portable tree stands and portable steps, and natural tree stands may be used.
 Portable tree stands and portable steps are defined as those which are held to the tree with ropes, straps, cables, chains or bars.
 The use of nails, wire, screws or bolts to attach steps or a stand to a tree is prohibited on U.S. Fish and Wildlife Service national wildlife refuges and waterfowl production areas.
 Screw-in steps (allowed on state wildlife management areas) are those that are screwed into the tree by hand without the aid of any tools.
 Ladder type stands which lean against the tree are portable stands.
 A notched board placed in a tree crotch is a portable stand.
 Natural stands are those crotches, trunks, down trees, etc., where no platform is used.
 Tree stands do not preempt hunting rights in the vicinity of the tree stand.
-Tree stands and steps may not be put up on state wildlife management areas before August 20, 2013, and they shall be taken down by January 31, 2014.
-Stands and steps not removed by January 31, 2014, are considered abandoned property and are subject to removal and confiscation by the Game and Fish Department.
+Tree stands and steps may not be put up on state wildlife management areas before August 20, 2015, and they shall be taken down by January 31, 2016.
+Stands and steps not removed by January 31, 2016, are considered abandoned property and are subject to removal and confiscation by the Game and Fish Department.
 Tree stands left unattended on state wildlife management areas require an identification tag displaying the owner’s name, address and telephone number; or hunter education number.
 Tree stands must be removed daily on national wildlife refuges.
-Portable tree stands on waterfowl production areas may be used in accordance with state regulations.
+Portable tree stands on waterfowl production areas and U.S. Army Corps of Engineers managed lands may be used in accordance with state regulations.

 National Wildlife Refuges